BronelL87/LazarB_Project_WeatherSprint/README.md

 **Day 3**: Progressed on logic, needs adjustments for overall weather forecast display, search functionality coming along, set up localStorage for the user's saved locations and recent searches

+**Day 4**: Reverted my .then() methods back to async functions ( was only switched to .then() for troubleshooting purposes since it helped me visualize the flow better )

 ### Peer Review

 **Reviewer**: